ssdorsey/peace-machine/ConceptNote.md

   * Changes to media ownership laws that limit competition or allow for consolidation
   * Limit size of groups that can gather in public/tighten regulations on public demonstrations

-* Institutions (EW: I don’t understand how some of these are “institutions”):
+3. Institutions: *EW: I don’t understand how some of these are “institutions”*

   * Imposing broadcast bans on media institutions about issues government do not like them being spread
   * Packing local courts